Sustainability

 Social

-• Have at least 2500 training hours per year, gender balanced and including training on ESG in 2025;
+• Achieve at least 3000 training hours annually, gender balanced and including training on ESG;

 • Zero accidents at the office with medical leave;